- Campus Life

 Consider these opportunities also as you plan for law school:

-The Law School Admissions Test (LSAT) is administered four times each year (June, October, December, February).
-SUNY Plattsburgh is a published LSAT test site for TWO of those test dates (June and October). the next closest sites in the US are Canton, NY and Albany, NY.
+The Law School Admissions Test (LSAT) is administered four times each year (June, Sept/Oct, December, February).
+SUNY Plattsburgh is a published LSAT test site for ONE of those test dates (Sept/Oct).
+The next closest sites in the US are Canton, NY, Albany, NY, and Middlebury, VT.

 Office Location: Feinberg 101-103